httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Upon publication, please create the HTTP Cache-Status Parameters registry at <https://iana.org/assignments/http-cache-status> and populate it with the types defined in {{field}}; see {{register}} for its associated procedures.

-Also, please create the following entry in the Hypertext Transfer Protocol (HTTP) Field Name Registry defined in {{I-D.ietf-httpbis-semantics, Section 18.4}}:
+Also, please create the following entry in the Hypertext Transfer Protocol (HTTP) Field Name Registry defined in {{HTTP, Section 18.4}}:

 * Field name: Cache-Status
 * Status: permanent